 - The top will look like it's overdone but don't worry, make sure the inside is also completely cooked.

-- Dust with icing sugar when the cake is completely cooled
+- Dust with icing sugar when the cake is completely cooled and serve

 - The amount of fruits and what type you want to use is entirely up to you.
 I’d recommend to use orange peels if you can because it enhances the flavour a lot.
 I have also made this cake just with cashew nuts and dates with some raisins and that’s worked really well too